Rainfall and Flooding Campaign

-4. Present findings and get expert recommendations.
-Create a plan to implement your chosen nature-based solution on school grounds!
+6. Present findings and get expert recommendations - create a plan to implement your chosen nature-based solution on school grounds!
+Receive feedback and guidance on your project from experts at our student sharing session.

 • Daily: Report your Rain Gauge Reading to GLOBE on the Observer App on a phone/tablet OR on the browser here.
 Make sure you sign in with your Teacher GLOBE Account